jarrettv/go-japi/README.md

-# Minimal HTTP API go library
+# japi is a JSON HTTP API go library

-Minimal is a fast & simple HTTP API library.
-It will automatically marshal JSON payloads to/from your request and response structs.
+Japi is a fast & simple HTTP API library that will automatically marshal JSON payloads to/from your request and response structs.
 It follows [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807) standard for returning useful problem details.

-This library focuses on happy path to minimize code.
+This library focuses on happy path to minimize code and dependencies.
 For more complex use cases, we recommend sticking to a larger web framework.
+However, this library supports the standard net/http ecosystem.

 This library requires Go 1.18 to work as it utilizes generics.

 This library was forked from https://github.com/AbeMedia/go-don

-Let's keep this library minimal, please send PRs to delete unnecessary code.

 ## Contents